RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 - `processing-error` - Request processing failed.
     A detailed cause or reason is included in the task status JSON response.

+    {{% note %}}
+A task that reaches the `received` state cannot be cancelled and it will await completion (i.e. processing and provisioning).
+If you wish to undo an operation that was performed by a task, perform a compensating action (for example: delete a subscription that was created unintentionally)
+    {{% /note %}}

 ### Task Provisioning

 When the processing phase succeeds and the task is in the `processing-completed` state, the provisioning phase starts.